ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 hysteresis test increase time on cygwin (#10958)
 ### Antipattern Category
+General:Hard-coding
 ### Keyword
 increase
 ### Note
+AV_X_V1 added to the list of hardware components which have an increased logger buffer of 64.

 ## Commit #614
 ### Hash